CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: begin_decode
    :dedent:

-We start off the processing by using the torchnvjpeg library to decode the images in a batch into the desired color format and create a tensor list on the device.
+We start off the processing by using either the torchnvjpeg library to decode the images in a batch or using VPF to decode video frames into the desired color format and create a tensor list on the device.
+Please note that ``contiguous()`` must be called on any tensors returned by VPF to make it compatible with the rest of the pipeline.

 Since the steps after this works on torch.Tensor instead of a list of torch.Tensor, we would also convert the list of torch.Tensor to a higher dimensional torch.Tensor by stacking all the tensors up.